 The following may be plausible ways of addressing this analysis dilemma: 1) In order to address the problem faced when using the Kaplan-Meier for samples with 100% cure rate, we could report the K-M efficacy estimates as the main measure to be reported.
 Since the K-M estimates will be 100%, it remains true that efficacy estimate from the K-M will be exactly the same as that of the simple proportion.
 Therefore, the binomial exact confidence intervals provide valid confidence intervals for the K-M cure rates.
-Thus, the K-M efficacy estimate could be reported alongside the binomial exact confidence interval.
+Thus, the K-M efficacy estimate could be reported together with the binomial exact confidence interval.
 The advantage of this is that the binomial exact methods can be used to obtain the confidence intervals for the efficacy when the cure rate is 100% or 0%.

 Now if we go back to the hypothetical study above and use the binomial exact method to get the day 42 cure rates, the efficacy is 100% 95% (96.4%, 100%) for treatment 1, (Table 2).